-- A Certified copy of the Transcript - A certified copy of the detailed course description of the course that includes the learning outcomes of the course and/or course information from the catalogs, course syllabi, and other materials sourced from direct communication between knowledgeable and experienced faculty and staff at AU and the sending institutions.
+• A Certified copy of the Transcript

+- A certified copy of the detailed course description of the course that includes the learning outcomes of the course and/or course information from the catalogs, course syllabi, and other materials sourced from direct communication between knowledgeable and experienced faculty and staff at AU and the sending institutions. - Valid English Proficiency certification such as EmSAT, TOEFL, IELTS, or other equivalent certification with the required score.